rueter/rueter.github.io/emerald/dictionaries/README.md

 # Heikki Paasonen's Mordwinisches Wörterbuch
 Approximately on century after the commence of Heikki Paasonen's first fieldwork among the Mordvin, the [Finno-Ugrian Society](https://www.sgr.fi/) published four volumes of his dialect dictionary of the Mordvin languages, 1990, 1992, 1994 and 1996: [Heikki Paasonen's Mordwinisches Wörterbuch](https://www.sgr.fi/fi/items/show/413).
+* XXIII:1.
+1990.
+CVI + 557 p.
+Band I (A–J).
+* XXIII:2.
+1992.
+P. 558-1305.
+Band II (K–M).
+* XXIII:3.
+1994.
+P. 1306-1927.
+Band III (N–Ŕ).
+* XXIII:4.
+1996.
+P. 1928-2703.
+Band IV (S–Ž).

-The materials of these four volumes contain over 2700 pages dedicated to fieldwork collections featuring approximately 220 locales.
+The materials of these four volumes contain over 2700 pages dedicated to fieldwork collections featuring approximately 220 locales, which have been expanded upon for more extensive documentation of the Mordvin langauges in space and time [here](erme_geo.csv).

 The dictionary itself is found in the XML file ```mordwinisches_woerterbuch_all.xml```.